Holiday Magic

 Beef marble score (BMS) measures the amount of intramuscular fat (marbling).
 A5 ranges from BMS 8 to 12.
 BMS 8 is similar to fatty tuna, and BMS 12 is similar to extra-fatty tuna.
 We specialize in sourcing the highest BMS 12, which accounts for less than 5% of A5 Japanese wagyu.

-Like wine, each brand/region of wagyu will be distinct from the others.
+Like wine, each brand/region of Wagyu will be distinct from the others.
 Farms will differ in genetics, animal husbandry, environment, and diet.
-Learn the differences by tasting different Japanese brands as a wagyu flight.
+Learn the differences by tasting wagyu from different farms across the world.
+There are about 300+ wagyu brands/regions in Japan.

 -